build-on-aws/content/posts/levelling-up-your-releases-a-deep-dive-into-blue-green-deployments/index.md

 ## Introduction to Blue/Green Deployments

 Deploying to production is a critical step in the software deployment lifecycle.
-Given the risks, engineering teams should be careful, intentional and decisive on the release process.
-One approach to reduce risk is blue/green deployments.
-Blue/green deployments reduce risk and maintain availability during deployments of new features.
-This by deploying the new functionality to a separate new environment, and then cutting over all production traffic to the new environment.
-This ensures a clean cut over with near zero downtime, and allows for rollback.
+Given the risks, engineering teams should be careful, intentional, and decisive on the release process.
+Blue/green deployments help to reduce risk and maintain availability during deployments of new features by deploying the new functionality to a separate new environment, and then cutting over all production traffic to the new environment.
+This ensures a clean cut over with near zero downtime and allows for rollback.

 Here we will cover what you need to know for blue/green deployments, show how AWS services support these, and share a real-world example.